xNok/Using-Continuous-Testing-in-DevOps-Workflows/README.md

 To remediate to those challenges you should rely on the 5 DevOps as discribed by Pillar Jez Humble in “The DevOps Handbook”:  Culture, Lean, Automate, Measure ,and Sharing.

 Implementing Continuous Testing is first a change in **Culture**.
 Selecting the right tools for Continuous Integration and Continuous Testing can greatly improved collaboration.
 Github Action is a great choice with that concern in mind.
-It is easy to learn and provides a good feedback loop, especially with pull requests.
-On top of that, it offers many integrations as part of the Github ecosystem.

 Keep your process **Lean**.
 Testing should not slow down your process.
 Instead, select the right amount of tests at the right time in the process.
 Thus keep an eye on your [job execution time](https://docs.github.com/en/actions/managing-workflow-runs/viewing-job-execution-time).
 Preferer small tasks that can fail fast and provide rapid feedback instead of long-running ones.